nolan-dyke/mod1-project/README.md

 ## General Info

-The Colorado Beer Suggestor is a CLI app which takes user input and accordingly suggests a beer from a Colorado microbrewery to try from its database.
+The Colorado Beer Suggester is a CLI app which takes user input and accordingly suggests a beer from a Colorado microbrewery to try from its database.

 ## Technologies